frog-lemonade/Prototyping/README.md

 # Prototyping
-Repository for our week 1 of code coven prototypes
+Repository for the week 1 code coven prototypes